bazaarvoice/bv-ios-sdk/README.md

 To Build The Static Library
 -

-1. Navigate into the BViOSSDK
+1. Navigate into the BVSDK project
-2. Double-click the Xcode Project/open in Xcode -- ```bviossdk.xcodeproj```
+2. Double-click the Xcode Project/open in Xcode -- ```BVSDK.xcodeproj```
 3. Product -> Clean
 4. Product -> Build
 5. Wait...
 6. Build Succeeded
-7. Open the “Products” folder in the Project Pane in Xcode, right-click ```libBazaarvoiceSDK.a``` and select “Show In Finder”
+7. Open the “Products” folder in the Project Pane in Xcode, right-click ```BVSDK.framework``` and select “Show In Finder”
-8. Now, inside Finder, click View -> Show Path Bar (if it is hidden)
-9. Back up into the parent “Products” directory and open that folder.
-10. Descend into the "Debug-universal" folder.
+8. Double check that this opens the Release-iphoneos or Release-iphonesimulator folder.
+If not, double check that the scheme is "Release."
+If not, this can be modified under Product->Scheme-Edit Scheme.
-11. This folder contains the merged universal binary and associated headers.
+9. You should see the BVSDK.framework folder.
+This folder contains the merged universal binary (BVSDK) and associated headers (Headers).
 This is the SDK.

 To Run The Unit Tests
 --

-1. Navigate into the BViOSSDK
+1. Navigate into the BVSDK
-2. Double-click Xcode Project -- ```bviossdk.xcodeproj```
+2. Double-click Xcode Project -- ```BVSDK.xcodeproj```
 3. Verify you have a simulator available _and_ it is selected.
 If there is not a simulator available, download the latest version of Xcode (see Xcode Requirements above).
 4. Turn on the console by clicking on the middle button in the View toolbar in the upper right corner if the console is not already visible.
 5. Now, click Product -> Test (or Command + U)